 This is the commission you will make when you sell Nu Skin products to customers at the retail price.
 You make the difference between that retail price and the wholesale price, which can be lucrative IF IT WORKS.

 The problem is, nobody would buy at the retail price, because they can easily join as a distributor themselves, to buy the products at wholesale price.
-Or even for people who do not want to join the business opportunity, they can sign up as preferred customers, to buy at wholesale price.
-Which means you earn nothing.

 Despite all these, if you still want to give Nu Skin a go, then let me show you one way to scale up your retail commission by leveraging on a free traffic source.